 Why and how is play political?
 Let me illustrate with several examples.
-In Edward Said’s introduction to Joe Sacco’s graphic novel Palestine, an account of Sacco’s experience of the daily struggles, humiliations, and frustrations of the Palestinians in the occupied territories, Said argues that “most adults […] tend to connect comics with what is frivolous or ephemeral, and there is an assumption that as one grows up, they are put a sidereal for more serious pursuits.”
+In Edward Said’s introduction to Joe Sacco’s graphic novel Palestine, an account of Sacco’s experience of the daily struggles, humiliations, and frustrations of the Palestinians in the occupied territories, Said argues that “most adults […] tend to connect comics with what is frivolous or ephemeral, and there is an assumption that as one grows up, they are put aside for more serious pursuits.”
 He goes on to describe his first experience reading comic books — which were instantly banned by parents and school authorities — as one which made him feel at once “liberated and subversive.”
 For the child Said, comics are a playful, seductive and dangerous agent:

 Everything about the enticing book of colored pictures, but specially its untidy, sprawling format, the colorful, riotous extravagance of its pictures, the unrestrained passage between what the characters thought and said, the exotic creatures and adventures reported and depicted: all this made up for a hugely wonderful thrill, entirely unlike anything I had hitherto known or experienced.

 Comics blur boundaries in their graphic, colorful excess, represented by the abundance of images and risqué flows in depictions of conversations.